-Also, most of us will be traveling in “Cattle Class,” i.e. not in Business or First Class.
+Also, most of us will travel in “Cattle Class,” i.e. not in Business or First Class.
 This can be cramped (if you are tall) and noisy.

-Sorry, there’s not much we can recommend for you if you need a bit more space where you are sitting.
-But if you want to block out the sound of the other passengers, to block out the noise of that screaming baby, or just to be able to hear the inflight movie or music better, then I have some great recommendations!
+Sorry, there’s not much we can recommend for you if you need more space where you are sitting.
+But if you want to block out the sound of the other passengers, to block out the noise of that screaming baby, or just to hear the inflight movie or music better, then I have some great recommendations!

 Pressure-regulating earplugs are available.
 These are designed to be worn during flights.
-They can be effective against ear pain in a lot of people who use them.
+They can be effective against ear pain in many people who use them.

-They are designed to make the pressure on both sides of the eardrum equalize at approximately the same time.
+They make the pressure on both sides of the eardrum equalize at approximately the same time.
 This will stop the drum stretching and so reducing the discomfort.

 The best airplane ear plugs, if you want to sleep, really need to have the same selection criteria as any other sleeping earplugs.
 However, when you are trying to sleep in the seat of an airplane, then sleeping on your side is not really possible.
 So that is one less thing to concern yourself with.

 When sleeping on an aircraft, you do not really have to worry too much about waking up in time for work, or hearing noises in your house.
 You just want it to be as quiet as possible.
 There are a lot of other people around, including staff, and when it is time to land, or for a meal, they will wake you.

 So the primary concern when flying and sleeping is going to be the following :